YaleDecisionNeuro/PsychTaskFramework/docs/FAQ.md

 New Matlab versions don't overwrite the old ones by default.
 Each versions toolboxes are separate, too.
 This means that if you install 2017a and run `DownloadPsychtoolbox(differentLocation)` ([see instructions](http://psychtoolbox.org/download/)), you can also have side-by-side non-interfering versions of PTB.

 ## ...know what things I can configure?
 Check out `lib/configDefaults.m`.
 It has a well-annotated list of settings that the framework recognizes.
+See also [Configuring task](configuring-task.md).

 ## ...know *what config files* to configure?
 Here's the basic insight: **all config files configure task blocks**.
 In practice, though, we find it useful to have some settings in common between the blocks of a single task.
 Consequently, most tasks have: